Best Concrete Mix For Garage Floor: The Ultimate Guide

 Specific concrete additives can be used to modify the properties of the concrete mix for a garage floor and that can increase the strength of the concrete.

-Superplasticizers, for example, can be used to reduce water-cement ratio and yet allow the concrete mix to be workable.
+Superplasticizers, for example, can be used to reduce the water-cement ratio and yet allow the concrete mix to be workable.
 This will increase the concrete strength.

 Factor #5: Compaction